Lou100/Scorekeeper/README.md

 # Introduction

-Main Activity fScorekeeper app is a app which keeps score for any game involving two teams.
-The user can increment or decrement the score for each team using Button views.
+Scorekeeper app is a app which keeps score for any game involving two teams.
+The user can increment or decrement the score for each team using Button Views.
 The Scorekeeper app also has a night mode.

 # Getting Started